The Oscar Wilde séance

 "Oh, I just died like everybody else..."

-Note: Although this audio has been enhanced, slight interference remains
+Note: Although this vintage audio has been enhanced, some interference remains.

 Wilde: